-The cost of the QASP-S certification is $300, which does not include the cost of the retake fee should you fail the exam.
+The cost of the QASP-S certification is $300 USD, which does not include the cost of the retake fee should you fail the exam.
 See if you qualify for discounted pricing for residents of developing countries.

 - If an applicant fails to pass the QASP-S exam, they may schedule to retake the exam after 30 days.

 - If a fourth attempt is needed, 30 days must elapse between the third and fourth exam attempt.

 - Candidates may not test more often than 4 times within one calendar year of their first exam attempt.

 Click HERE to find out more information of the retake fees.
 Discounted pricing available for those residing in developing countries.

 To maintain your QASP-S certification, you are required to renew every 2 years and complete at least 20 CEUs.
 Click HERE to find out more information of the renewal process.